sanko/infix/docs/cookbook.md

 **Discussion**: While infix is a C library, its primary purpose is to enable communication between different programming ecosystems.
 A common and powerful use case is to build a "language binding"—a library that allows a high-level language like Python, Ruby, Lua, or JavaScript (via Node.js) to call C functions. infix provides the low-level FFI engine; the binding provides the crucial "glue" to the high-level language's runtime.

 This chapter provides a high-level blueprint for how you would use infix to build such a binding.
-Here, we outline the core architectural patterns and responsibilities that any robust language binding must implement.
+Here, we outline the core architectural patterns and responsibilities that any language binding must implement.
 It will compare the two main infix APIs—the Core API and the Signature API—and demonstrate why the **Signature API is a massive accelerator for this task** when dealing with function signatures that are known at either compile- or runtime.

 ### The Four Pillars of a Language Binding